Akuli/python-tutorial/editor-setup.md

 everything else should also have their own colors.
 This makes it much easier to write code.

-**All of the editors below have syntax highlighting by default**, but you can also change the colors if you don't like them.
+Most of the editors below have syntax highlighting turned on by default, but you can also change the colors.

 ### Geany